ChanJianHao/ip/docs/README.md

 ![logo](https://i.imgur.com/Z2KOn6Y.png)

 ## 1. Introduction

 Neko-bot is a simple desktop application used for managing and tracking tasks (e.g., Todos, Events, Deadlines).

-It allows you to add, remove, and mark tasks as done whenever you want to, and it features a persistent storage capability where you can always view your existing task list each time you start the program.

-Finally, it allows you to search for tasks by their names and find events/deadlines based on their dates.

 ## 2. Quick Start with Intellij
 Prerequisites: JDK 11, update Intellij to the most recent version.